Ainsley Rodriguez Shows Off Her ‘Beach Bum’ Workout In A Yellow Bikini

 The third move was a classic bridge move, in which Rodriguez raised her hips from the floor against the band.

-In the fourth video, Rodriguez once again moved sideways left and right, though this time for several steps in each direction while remaining in a low squat.
+In the fourth video, Rodriguez once again moved sideways, left and right, though this time for several steps in each direction while remaining in a low squat.

 Last but not least, Rodriguez demonstrated a laying hip abduction, also known as a clam move.

-In her caption, the fitness trainer told fans to repeat the set three times and added the hashtag #homeworkout to emphasize that the moves could all be done in isolation at home.
+In her caption, the fitness trainer told fans to repeat the set three times and added the hashtag “homeworkout” to emphasize that the moves could all be done in isolation at home.

 View this post on Instagram